zylklab/mlbuffet/README.md

               - .env:/home/.env
               - ../modelhost/flask_app/models:/usr/src/flask_app/models

-- finally, on the deploy module, add update the nginx configuration on `service-configurations/nginx-config/project.conf`: add the line `server MODELHOST_N_IP:8000;` for example  `server 172.24.0.5:8000;`
+- Finally, on the deploy module, add update the nginx configuration on `service-configurations/nginx-config/project.conf`: add the line `server MODELHOST_N_IP:8000;` for example  `server 172.24.0.5:8000;`

-However, these steps must only be followed if you skipped the Recommended build section or want to add additional nodes once the services have already been deployed.

 ## Model Handling

-Some pre-trained models are already uploaded and can be updated manually through the modelhost/models/ directory.
+Some pre-trained models are already uploaded and can be updated manually through the `modelhost/models/` directory.
 However, new model uploading is supported by Fractal - ML Server.
 All Modelhost servers can access the directory of models, so they share a pool of common models.

 Several methods for model handling can be used from the API: